Cosmopolitanism: Definitions

 Definitions of cosmopolitanism usually begin with the Greek etymology of "citizen of the world".
 However, as Appiah points out, "world" in the original sense meant "cosmos" or "universe", not earth or globe as current use assumes.

-One definition that handles this issue is given in a recent book on political globalization:
+Kleingeld and Brown distinguish between moral, political, cultural and economic forms of cosmopolitanism.
+In the United States, two forms of cosmopolitanism have been established.
+For one, there is a political cosmopolitan nationalism that has defined and constructed other races.
+On the other hand, ethno-cultural cosmopolitanism that celebrates multiculturalism has benefited from an upswing in the United States after World War II.
+A definition of cosmopolitanism that handles this issue is given in a recent (2014) book on political globalization:

 Cosmopolitanism can be defined as a global politics that, firstly, projects a sociality of common political engagement among all human beings across the globe, and, secondly, suggests that this sociality should be either ethically or organizationally privileged over other forms of sociality.

-The Chinese term tianxia (all under Heaven), a metonym for empire, has also been re-interpreted in the modern age as a conception of cosmopolitanism, and was used by 1930s modernists as the title of a Shanghai-based, English-language journal of world arts and letters, T'ien Hsia Monthly.
-Multilingual modern Chinese writers such as Lin Yutang, Wen Yuan-ning also translated cosmopolitanism using the now more common term shijie zhuyi (ideology of world[liness]).

 Philosophical

 Philosophical roots

 Cosmopolitanism can be traced back to Diogenes of Sinope (c.
-412 B.C.), the founder of the Cynic movement in Ancient Greece.
+412 B.C.), one of the founders of Cynicism in Ancient Greece.
 It was said that when Diogenes was "Asked where he came from, he answered: 'I am a citizen of the world (kosmopolitês)'".
-At the time, the broadest basis of social identity among Greeks was either the individual city-state or the culturally and linguistically homogenous Hellenic group.
+At the time, the broadest basis of social identity among Greeks was either the individual city-state or the culturally and linguistically homogeneous Hellenic group.

 Stoicism, another Greek school of thought that was founded roughly a century later, built upon Diogenes' idea, with many of its thinkers and adherents stressing that each human being "dwells [...] in two communities – the local community of our birth, and the community of human argument and aspiration".
 A common way to understand Stoic cosmopolitanism is through Hierocles' circle model of identity, which states that individuals should regard themselves as concentric circles: the first one around the self, followed by immediate family, extended family, local group, citizens, countrymen, humanity.
 Within these circles human beings feel a sense of "affinity" or "endearment" towards others, which the Stoics termed Oikeiôsis.
 The task of world citizens becomes then to "draw the circles somehow towards the centre, making all human beings more like our fellow city dwellers, and so forth".

+The ancient Chinese philosopher Mozi in preserved scripts said that "universal love and mutual benefit" could be attained "to regard other people's countries as one's own".
+The Chinese term tianxia (all under Heaven), a metonym for empire, has also been re-interpreted in the modern age as a conception of cosmopolitanism, and was used by 1930s modernists as the title of a Shanghai-based, English-language journal of world arts and letters T'ien Hsia Monthly.

+Stoicism, Tianxia and other cosmopolitan philosophies especially thrived under universal monarchies where they also were translated into policy and created most cosmopolitan in history societies.